dvnagesh/Docker-Bday-Meetup/README.md

 Hello Everyone,

 Thanks for registering for this Event.
-I'm Venkata Nagesh, one of the Mentors for you.
 During the meetup, we will have exciting training which includes below.
 	- Self-based tutorials which cover basics of docker.
 	- Tutorials include building, shipping and running docker containers.